Teecarter01/DSA_PROJECT_AMAZON_CASE_STUDY/README.md

   - Pre-created sections for pivot tables and charts for structured analysis.

+## TOOLS USED
+- MS Excel (for Analysis and the Dashboard)
+- MS Power Point (for arrange the Dashboard propely on a sheet)
+- Adobe PhotoShop (Exporting and photo Set-up)

+ ---
 - **Amazon_Case_Study_Infographic.png**
   A one-page infographic summarizing key insights visually for your notes, slides, or sharing.